Table of contents

 Common ways to accept credit card payments

-- In person: Use a point-of-sale (POS) system so customers can tap to pay with their card or phone.
+- In person: Use a point-of-sale (POS) system (most commonly via an EFTPOS terminal) so customers can tap to pay with their card or phone.
+Perfect for restaurants, cafes or shops with a physical location.

-- Online: Accept payments through an online store, invoice or payment link.
+- Online: Accept payments through an online store, digital invoice or secure payment link.
+A flexible choice for eCommerce, bookings or remote services.

 How to accept credit card payments in person

-If you sell face-to-face, you’ll need a POS system, which includes POS software and a physical card reader.
-Most card readers support contactless payments, so customers can tap or insert their card, or tap their phone using mobile wallets like Apple Pay or Google Pay.
-Here are some payment setups to fit your business needs:
+If you sell face-to-face, the easiest way to get started is with a POS system, which includes POS software and a physical card reader.
+Most card readers support contactless payments, so customers can tap or insert their card, or use mobile wallets like Apple Pay or Google Pay.
+Here are some of the most common in-person payment setups for small businesses in Australia.

-For a complete payments system, you can use an all-in-one POS solution (like Square Register) or turn your iPad into a full POS system (with Square Stand).
-Both come with everything you need to take card payments – a built-in card reader, touchscreen and POS software – plus tools like sales tracking, inventory management and customer insights.
-Want extra efficiency?
-Adding a self-ordering kiosk lets customers skip the line, order and pay on their own.
+For a complete setup, you can use an all-in-one POS solution (like Square Register) or turn an iPad into a full POS system (with Square Stand).
+Both options include a built-in card reader, touchscreen and POS software – plus helpful tools like sales tracking, inventory management and customer insights.
+An integrated POS system is ideal for cafes and busy retail stores because it combines payments and operations in one system.

 How to receive credit card payments online